Meet Our Faculty

 Composition | DMA Program Director

-Dr. Hyun Jung Hwang is a distinguished composer, conductor, and educator with expertise in contemporary and sacred music.
-Her works have been performed at Walt Disney Concert Hall, Zipper Concert Hall, and Cerritos Performing Arts Center.
+Dr. Hyun Jung Hwang is a composer, conductor, and educator specializing in contemporary and sacred music.
+Her compositions have been performed at notable venues including Walt Disney Concert Hall, Zipper Concert Hall, and the Cerritos Center for the Performing Arts.

-Dr. Hwang holds a Ph.D. and M.A. in Music Composition & Theory from University of California Los Angeles (UCLA), as well as M.M. and B.A. in Music Composition from Seoul National University.
-Her academic foundation has shaped her into a leading figure in composition and theory.
+Dr. Hwang earned her Ph.D. and M.A. in Music Composition and Theory from the University of California, Los Angeles, and her M.M. and B.A. in Music Composition from Seoul National University.
+Her academic and creative work reflects a deep interest in the relationship between spirituality, musical expression, and contemporary composition.

 Yumi Kim